piyushsachdeva/AzureDevOps-Zero-to-Hero/Day1/README.md

 # WORK IN PROGRESS - Please do not peak lol

+## What is Cloud Computing?

+## What is the Waterfall model and traditional software development lifecycle?

+## What were the challenges with the waterfall model?

 ## What is Azure DevOps 🤷‍♂️
 Azure DevOps is a suite of services you can implement end-to-end DevOps in your organization.
 It includes services such as Azure Repos, Boards, Wiki, Build and Release pipelines, Test plans, Artifacts, etc.